madannes/dev-start/README.md

 ### Adding functionality with JS

-I'd take your time on [all of this](https://www.khanacademy.org/computing/computer-programming/html-css-js), aside from the animation (which is cool, but def optional).
+I recommend **spending the most time** on [KA's Intro to JS for web apps](https://www.khanacademy.org/computing/computer-programming/html-css-js).. aside from the section on animation (cool, but def optional).

 ### jQuery